-Tertiary Industry Index in Japan averaged 97.08 points from 1988 until 2020, reaching an all time high of 107.20 points in January of 2019 and a record low of 73.20 points in January of 1988.
+Tertiary Industry Index in Japan averaged 97.02 points from 1988 until 2020, reaching an all time high of 107.20 points in January of 2019 and a record low of 73.20 points in January of 1988.
 This page provides - Japan Tertiary Industry Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Tertiary Industry Index - values, historical data and charts - was last updated on May of 2020. source: Ministry of Economy Trade & Industry (METI)
+Japan Tertiary Industry Index - values, historical data and charts - was last updated on February of 2021.

 Japan Tertiary Industry Index